 For more formula examples demonstrating the use of the TODAY function in Excel, please check out the following tutorials:

 NOW() function returns the current date and time.
 As well as TODAY, it does not have any arguments.
 If you wish to display today's date and current time in your worksheet, simply put the following formula in a cell:

-DATEVALUE(date_text) converts a date in the text format to a serial number that Microsoft Excel recognizes as a date.
+DATEVALUE(date_text) converts a date in the text format to a serial number that represents a date.

 The DATEVALUE function understands plenty of date formats as well as references to cells that contain "text dates".
 DATEVALUE comes in really handy to calculate, filter or sort dates stored as text and convert such "text dates" to the Date format.